Breinify/brein-api-library-javascript-browser/documentation/step-by-step.md

 #### 2. Step: Integrate (npm/bower) downloaded files

 There are several different ways on how to use the downloaded file(s).
 The easiest way is to use the minified version *breinify.min.js*.
 The library is concatenated and contains all the dependencies needed.
-Thus, the library does not need any additional files and can be directly (same applies for the unminified version [breinify.js](https://raw.githubusercontent.com/Breinify/brein-api-library-javascript-browser/master/dist/breinify.js)).
+Thus, the library does not need any additional files and can be directly loaded (same applies for the unminified version [breinify.js](https://raw.githubusercontent.com/Breinify/brein-api-library-javascript-browser/master/dist/breinify.js)).

 The file is integrated within a web-site by adding the needed script-tag, pointing to the location of the downloaded file (e.g., *js/breinify.min.js*):